musket-ml/musket_core/musket_docs/docs/segmentation/index.md

 # Segmentation Training Pipeline

+This package is a part of [Musket ML](https://musket-ml.com/) framework.

 ## Reasons to use Segmentation Pipeline
 Segmentation Pipeline was developed with a focus of enabling to make fast and simply-declared experiments, which can be easily stored,